jackedison/Sudoku_Solver/README.md

 ## Suggested future extensions
 1. Additional constraints.
 Due to OOP nature of this code these can be easily added with a new method to the Advanced_Sudoku_Solver() class in the solver.py module.
-Suggestions: tower sudoku, thermometer, quadrant maths.
+Suggestions: tower sudoku, thermometer, quadrant maths, adjacent squares consecutive.

 2. Draw rects (blit, display) one at a time rather than recalculating and image flipping to improve UI snappiness for a human player: https://stackoverflow.com/questions/34683930/pygame-program-is-running-slow-why